huynn109/flutter_todo/README.md

-## flutter_todo_simple
+## flutter todo app

     Build a Todo app with clean architecture.
     You can learn how to implement the architecture here: [https://github.com/ResoCoder/flutter-tdd-clean-architecture-course](Thanks [https://resocoder.com](resocoder) )

 Made with:
 - [Getx](https://github.com/jonataslaw/getx)